Mr-Nair/Hiwi-Arduino/Guide.md

 The function is depicted here:
 ![Folder Path](Images\GStep8.png "")

-> Please be careful and only delete their own data.
+> Please be careful and only delete your own data.